Neue Musik: Institutionalisation and the new musical beginning after 1945

 The most important (albeit controversial) theoretician of New Music in the German-speaking world is Theodor W. Adorno (1903–1969), a student of Alban Berg.
 In his Philosophy of New Music, published in 1949, Adorno argues in favour of Schoenberg's atonal compositional style and contrasts it with Stravinsky's neoclassical style, which was seen as a relapse into already outdated compositional techniques.
 For Adorno, the atonal revolution around 1910 by Schönberg meant the liberation of music from the constraints of tonality and thus the unhindered development of musical expression qua free atonality with the full impulse life of the sounds.
-In the German-speaking world, Adorno's thinking was then taken up by others Heinz-Klaus Metzger.
+In the German-speaking world, Adorno's thinking was then taken up by others, Heinz-Klaus Metzger among them.

 The first turning point was the period around 1950, when the critic Karl Schumann summed up that the economic miracle had also led to a "cultural miracle".
 From the 1950s onwards, various developments took place, among others: